 You’ll be putting together a capsule wardrobe of all the looks you’ll need that can easily fit into one weekender bag while away, to ensure that you don’t look like the woman who cares more about keeping up appearances, than the actual experience of being on a break from your normal routine.
 Creating the capsule only requires a little bit of thought prior to your holiday to make dressing during your holiday simple.

 Lay Out Your Basics:

-Your jeans should be on the top of that list, followed by a three mix and match tops.
-It’s always good to pack that third top incase something gets spilled on it, imagine all those photos of your weekend away with a lovely picture of you with a big wine stain down your chest!
+Your jeans should be on the top of that list, followed by a two or three mix and match tops.
+It’s always good to pack that third top in case something gets spilled on it, imagine all those photos of your weekend away with a lovely picture of you with a big wine stain down your chest!
 No thank you!
 A jacket or two will be handy and one pair of shoes, usually ankle boots or flats will do the trick.

 Create A Colour Scheme:

 There is no point packing all the basics if all of your basics are the colour of the rainbow, pick three to four colours to base your outfits off to ensure you can easily mix your items around and make them interchangeable.